lucax88x/PrimitiveObsession/README.md

 Let's see how to avoid it without endng up with ugly Autofac registration statements.

 ## Service Locator Is The Wrong Solution
-Why do you need to have configuration parameters, in the first place?
+Why do you need configuration parameters, in the first place?
 Of course because you want the freedom to change them at runtime, presumably by using a configuration file:

 ```csharp
 var connectionString = ConfigurationManager.AppSetting["myConnection"];